CIBC-Internal/python/Doc/library/enum.rst

 whitespace-separated string of names, a sequence of names, a sequence of 2-tuples with key/value pairs, or a mapping (e.g. dictionary) of names to values.
-The last two options enable assigning arbitrary values to enumerations; the others auto-assign increasing integers starting with 1.
+The last two options enable assigning arbitrary values to enumerations; the others auto-assign increasing integers starting with 1 (use the ``start`` parameter to specify a different starting value).
 A new class derived from :class:`Enum` is returned.
 In other words, the above assignment to :class:`Animal` is equivalent to::